Insurance When Buying a House

 - What do you recommend for coverage limits and sub-limits?

-- Do I need an umbrella policy?
+- Do I need umbrella insurance?
 (BTW: this is especially important if you own a dog, coach youth sports, serve on a Board, etc.)

 Now is also a good time to ask about appraising and buying coverage for your engagement ring, other valuable jewelry or collectibles.